Following system colour scheme Selected dark colour scheme Selected light colour scheme

 The main argument against this would be the increased verbosity.

-And the cost of dealing with the additional verbosity would only be carried by those library maintainers that decide to opt-in into this feature.
+The cost of dealing with the additional verbosity would mainly be carried by those library maintainers that use this feature.

 This argument could be analogous to the argument against type annotations in general, as they do indeed increase verbosity, in exchange for their features.
 But again, as with type annotations, this would be optional and only to be used by those that are willing to take the extra verbosity in exchange for the benefits.